Assessment Quiz

 Results

 Q2.
-How often have you felt down, depressed, or hopeless in the past two weeks? *
+Feeling down, depressed, or hopeless *

 Personal Information